Billing and Insurance

 Cancellation and No-Show Policy

-Your appointments are very important to us.
+Your appointments are very important.
 Our goal is to provide quality care to all our patients in a timely manner.
 As a courtesy to our providers and our other clients, we respectfully request that you follow our policy guidelines below.

 Full session fees will be billed for cancellations with less than 48 hours notice, and for missed appointments without notification (no-shows).
 No-show and late cancellation fees are not reimbursable by insurance.